magomimmo/modern-cljs/README.md

 In this tutorial we're going to illustrate the clojure testing tool using the patched CLJS compiler as a true and real-life case.

-## Tutorial 10 - It's better to be safe than sorry - Part 2
+## [Tutorial 10 - It's better to be safe than sorry - Part 2][19]

+In this tutorial we're going to finish the work started in the previus one by introducing mocks to manage the tests of CLJS compiler in the mutable world of the file system.

+## Tutorial 11 - TO BE DONE

 TO BE DONE